 Requests for Clarification and/or Rehearing Denied by Operation of Law.
 On September 28, 2023, the FERC issued a "Notice of Denial of Rehearing by Operation of Law and Providing for Further Consideration".
-89 The Order 2023 Allegheny Notice confirmed that the 60-day period during which a petition for review of Order 2023 can be filed with an appropriate federal court was triggered when the FERC did not act on the requests for rehearing and/or clarification of Order 2023 within the required 30-day period.
+The Order 2023 Allegheny Notice confirmed that the 60-day period during which a petition for review of Order 2023 can be filed with an appropriate federal court was triggered when the FERC did not act on the requests for rehearing and/or clarification of Order 2023 within the required 30-day period.
 The Notice also indicated that the FERC would address, as is its right, the rehearing request in a future order, and may modify or set aside its order, in whole or in part, "in such manner as it shall deem proper."
+Several parties submitted petitions in Federal Court challenging Order 2023.
+Developments in those proceedings will be report on in Section XVI below.

 Requests for Extension of Time.
 As previously reported, PJM, MISO and SPP ("Joint RTOs") requested an extension of time, to at least 90 days after the FERC issues a substantive order addressing the arguments on clarification and rehearing, with a request that an order on that request be issued by September 27, 2023.
-At least as of the date of this report, the FERC has not taken any action on the Joint RTOs' request.
-In addition, since the last Report, NEPOOL requested on October 2, 2023 a 45-day extension of time, to January 19, 2024, to permit adequate regional stakeholder consideration of, input into, and a vote on ISO-NE's proposed Order 2023 compliance filing.
+NEPOOL requested on October 2, 2023 a 45-day extension of time, to January 19, 2024, to permit adequate regional stakeholder consideration of, input into, and a vote on ISO-NE's proposed Order 2023 compliance filing.
 EEI on September 13, 2023, while supporting Joint RTOs' approach, proposed an alternative that would: extend the compliance deadline until the later of: (i) 90 days after the FERC issues a substantive order addressing arguments on clarification and rehearing (as requested by the Joint RTOs) or (ii) 180 days after Order 2023 was published in the Federal Register, or March 4, 2024.
-Joint California Utilities90 requested an extension of their deadline to 90 days following the FERC's approval of CAISO's compliance filing.
-The FERC has not acted (nor it is required to act) on any of the requests for extension of time.
+Joint California Utilities requested an extension of their deadline to 90 days following the FERC's approval of CAISO's compliance filing.
+SPP also requested an extension of the compliance deadline after the last Report.